Workshop Description (Call for Abstracts)

 The workshop will also be used as an event to discuss medium- and long-term activities in the UK and internationally on HHMC related research, such as the possibility to set up a UK- and/or a European-wide research network funded by UK and/or EU funders.
 If successful, the workshop may be continued in future years as a pan-Europe or an international event.

 At the workshop participants will be able to present their research work and ideas as oral presentations and posters.
-To encourage participations, the workshop will call for extended abstract rather than full papers, and there will be a light-weighted peer review process conducted by the organizing committee to ensure quality of presented work while encouraging less mature work to be discussed among participants.
-Different types of work can be presented: original research, position papers, surveys, work in progress, research projects and networks, etc. Work already published elsewhere is also encouraged to be presented as posters and/or short (elevator pitch type) talks.
+To encourage participations, the workshop called for extended abstracts rather than full papers, and there was a light-weighted peer review process conducted by the technical program committee to ensure quality of presented work while encouraging less mature work to be discussed among participants.
+Different types of work will be presented: original research, work in progress, research projects and networks, etc. Some work already published elsewhere will also be presented.

-A post-workshop journal sepcial issue will be organized for selected work presented at the workshop.
-If you are interested in participating in the workshop, please follow the Submission Guidelines page for more details on how to submit your work, a list of topics of interest and the post-workshop special issue of the journal Human Computation.
+A post-workshop journal special issue will be organized for selected work presented at the workshop.
+The post-workshop special issue will be published at the journal of Human Computation.
 Some selected work may also be invited for chapters of a book to be co-edited by Gerrit van der Veer, Achim Ebert, Nahum Gershon and Peter Dannenmann of IFIP WG 13.7 – Human-Computer Interaction & Visualization and to be published by Springer.